Trump's Modi meeting marks venture into India-Pakistan relations

 - They will make statements but not take questions

-Washington (CNN)President Donald Trump will look to boost military cooperation between the United States and India when he meets with Prime Minister Narendra Modi at the White House on Monday, thrusting himself into the delicate world of India-Pakistan relations.
+Washington (CNN)President Donald Trump looked to show unity with Narendra Modi when the Indian prime minister visited the White House on Monday, heralding the military cooperation between the United States and India in a move that thrusts the new President into the delicate world of India-Pakistan relations.

 The meeting between the off-the-cuff President and the prime minister who leads one of the world's fastest growing economies will be filled with contentious issues, but none may be more challenging than how the United States treats India like a "major defense partner" -- a designation the Obama administration gave the country in 2016 -- without angering neighboring Pakistan.

+Trump nodded to their possible differences during a meeting in the White House, but struck an optimistic tone.

+"We agree on most things and I would say by the end of the day we'll agree on everything," Trump said.

-Senior administration officials who prepared Trump for Monday's meeting said Trump is aware of the delicate balance, but will look to treat India like the defense ally it is, including by selling the kind of "technology that the United States provides to its closest allies and partner."
+Senior administration officials who prepared Trump for Monday's meeting said Trump is aware of the delicate balance with India and Pakistan, but will look to treat the 1.3 billion person country like the defense ally it is, including by selling the kind of "technology that the United States provides to its closest allies and partner."

-Any tightening in relations between India could jeopardize the US-Pakistan relationship.
+Experts expect those sales to be of drones and any tightening in relations between India could jeopardize the US-Pakistan relationship.

 "I want to make a point here that US relationships with India and Pakistan really stand on their own merits and terms," a senior administration official said.
 "We don't see a zero-sum relationship when it comes to the US relationship with Pakistan and the US relationship with India."